This post may contain affiliate links, which means I may earn a small commission at no extra cost to you if you make a purchase through them.

 Considered among the ‘7 Natural Wonders of the World,’ Halong Bay gained UNESCO World Heritage recognition in 1994.
 Encompassing roughly 1500 sq km, it boasts clusters of 1600 limestone islands and islets.
 A mere 4-hour drive from downtown Hanoi, Halong Bay is renowned for its diverse limestone caves, including phreatic, karstic foot, and marine notch caves.
 As a premier tourist destination, it attracts visitors from around the globe.

-If you miss the New Year festivities, fret not, as Hoi An hosts smaller lantern festivals every full moon, ensuring you can still partake in the enchantment of illuminated evenings.
+If you miss the New Year festivities, fret not, as Hoi An hosts smaller lantern festivals every full moon, ensuring you can still enjoy illuminated evenings.
 Whether you’re strolling through its historic streets or basking in the glow of lantern-lit waters, Hoi An promises an unforgettable experience imbued with cultural richness and timeless beauty.

 In the region affectionately dubbed the ‘rice bowl of Vietnam,’ you’ll encounter a vibrant array of verdant hues that seem to beckon you to pause and savor the moment.
 Here, life unfolds in harmony with the gentle currents of the mighty Mekong River.
 The most enchanting mode of exploration is aboard small rafts or cargo boats, which gracefully traverse the waterways, often laden with bountiful harvests of vegetables, fruits, and sacks of rice for sale.